ahmadjumaamohamad/Music-Player-Promotion/README.md

 ### What is a Browser (must know vocabulary)
 - Inside computer to drives, using a pathway
 - Into Internet using http & port-80 or https & port-443 (IP sockets)

----

-# Ideas

-### Collecting Information, Text & Links of HTML

-- Start content collection for music player
-- Introduce ideas of developer and influences | HTML Porfolio, simple changes
--
-- All
-- Text explaination or description to go with each photo or image

-### R
-Note:
-- Notepad or Notepad++ will work
-- Using Chrome to point to Q: will work
+  - https/80 & https/443 are called sockets (the basics of hacking and cybersecurity)
 - / \ are used differently
-- https/80 & https/443 are called sockets (the basics of hacking and cybersecurity)
+  - / Instructions
+  - / URL outside of machine
+  - \ Pathway inside machine
 - Search Javascript in Chrome / Settings to see if Javascript can be turned off

-# Notes: concurrent activities to deal with tech issues, etc.
-- Create hosted repository
-- Create Folder Strucutre
-- Copy index.html, site.css, .js
-- Collect information for HTML Based on Case Study of Music Player
-- HTML
-     - Theme of Player: name, description, image, colours that will be used
-     - Text: player | related to individual music files
-     - Music
-     - Image Links about music

 ---